Main Street and Jefferson Street Intersection Improvements

 Major Electric – Phase 2

-- This project will consist of constructing two 138kv Transmission Lines to connect a new North Substation and the existing Union Substation to Ameren’s proposed rig bus to improve reliability and add capacity to our current distribution system.
+- This project will consist of constructing two 138kV Transmission Lines to connect a new North Substation and the existing Union Substation to Ameren’s proposed ring bus to improve reliability and add capacity to our current distribution system.
 The transmission line for the new North Substation will be located on the east side of Route 4, west of and adjacent to Ameren’s existing transmission line.
-The new transmission line for the Union Substation will be located between our existing Breaker Station/ tap point and the proposed ring bus, north of and adjacent to Ameren’s existing transmission line.
+The new transmission line for the Union Substation will be located between our existing Breaker Station (tap point) and the proposed ring bus, north of and adjacent to Ameren’s existing transmission line.

 - This project also includes isolating existing distribution lines to provide an Express Circuit, to directly connect the Union Substation to the new North Substation.
 Construction of the Express Circuit was completed in March 2017.

 - A public information meeting was held on April 1, 2013 to present the project scope and the preliminary designed power line alignment to property owners and interested parties.

 - Staff was notified by IMEA on November 6, 2015 that Ameren has proposed to construct their ring bus near Rte.
 4 providing the City two connection points, one for the existing Union Street Substation and one for the proposed new North Substation.
 The cost to the City for these two taps will be a one-time lump sum fee of $1.1M.
 The IMEA Agreement states that the City will take delivery of tap 1 for the Union Street Substation and pay 50% of the fee by December 2018 and take delivery of tap 2 for the new North Substation and pay the remaining 50% of the fee by December 2019.

 - Staff participates in a monthly status meeting with Ameren and IMEA.
 Construction of the Ameren ring bus is complete.
 Staff has received preliminary appraisals and is working on easement acquisition.